joomla-x/joomla-pythagoras/docs/workflow.md

 ```

 Please notice, that the Article Vertical Component does not know anything about states.

+#### Browser

+Navigate your browser to `http://localhost:8080`.
+The demo start page will appear.
+In the menu, select 'Blog'.
+You'll see a blog view of the same articles, you selected on the console before.
+Also have a look on the 'About' page - that page will change, once the Workflow component is installed.

+### With Workflow

 Next, install the Workflow Horizontal Component:

 ```bash